Konishiki Yasokichi: Life after sumo

 Konishiki remained in the Japan Sumo Association as an elder for a short time under the name of Sanoyama, before branching out as a Japanese entertainer under the name "KONISHIKI" (the capitalization is an effort to reflect the association's requirement to write his name in the Roman alphabet, after prohibition of spelling it out in Japanese characters after his retirement from sumo).

 In 2000 Shinichi Watanabe, director of Excel Saga and Puni Puni Poemy, created an anime series called Dotto!
 Koni-chan, in which Koni, the protagonist, is a fat child who strongly resembles Konishiki.

 In January 2004, he married his girlfriend of two years, former medical worker Chie Iijima.
 He had previously married former model Sumika Shioda in 1992.
 They divorced amicably in December 2000.

-In 2006, he played in the film Check It Out, Yo Chekeraccho!! and also made a short appearance in the film The Fast and the Furious: Tokyo Drift.
+In 2006, he played in the film Check It Out, Yo Chekeraccho!! and also had a cameo appearance in the film The Fast and the Furious: Tokyo Drift.

-He is the host of an NHK children's program called Nihongo de Asobo (にほんごであそぼ) which teaches children traditional and colloquial Japanese.
-He is known as "Koni-chan" on the show.
+He has a recurring role as "Koni-chan" on an NHK children's education program called Nihongo de Asobo (にほんごであそぼ), aimed at conveying traditional and colloquial Japanese language and culture.

 Although he continued to DJ for his FM Yokohama show Kony Island, he took a hiatus from Japanese celebrity life for a year in 2007, returning to Hawaii to prepare for gastric bypass surgery.
 Although he did not have high blood pressure or any heart problems, he had not lost much weight since his retirement, and underwent the operation in February 2008.
 He announced on his website that the operation went smoothly and that he had since lost 70 kg.
 He returned to Japan in May 2008.

 After sumo, he began to turn his talents to music, most notably with his collaboration with Rimi Natsukawa as well as L-Burna on the song "Livin Like Kings".
 He often sings and raps in a mixture of English and Japanese.
 He can also play the ukulele.
 In 2000, he released a hip-hop album called Kms, including songs "Island Girl", "Sumo Stomp", and the old-school classic "Sumo Gangsta".

 Following the 2011 earthquake, Konishiki was a high-profile fund-raiser for disaster relief in the stricken regions of Japan.

 He started the Konishiki Kids Foundation to help underprivileged children from Hawaii to experience Japanese culture.

-In June 2022 he celebrated the 40th anniversary of his arrival in Japan with a party attended by chairman of the Japan Sumo Association Hakkaku, former yokozuna Wakanohana III and around 300 others.
+In June 2022 he celebrated the 40th anniversary of his arrival in Japan with a party attended by around 300 people, including chairman of the Japan Sumo Association Hakkaku, former yokozuna Wakanohana III, as well as former sekiwake and fellow American-born Takamiyama.

 At the end of 2024 Konishiki was hospitalized for about a month with obesity-related glomerulopathy.
 In December of that year he announced that he suffered kidney failure and received a successful organ transplant from his wife, Chie.